josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 </CalloutPlusQuote>

-But even when there's no larger system behind it, and even with no broader goal or agenda at all, malicious or otherwise: AI can still amplify existing harms.
+But even when there's no larger system behind it, and even with no broader goal or agenda at all—malicious or otherwise—AI can still amplify existing harms.

 One example at the top of my mind: Facebook was recently flooded with AI-generated videos of women being violently strangled.
 There was no apparent deeper purpose behind this horrifying wave of misogynistic terrorism, however; it just happened to be what the algorithm rewarded.
 That content generated engagement, and that engagement generated more of the same content.

+A similar thing happened recently on TikTok, but this time it was videos of immigrants being ruthlessly brutalized that struck a nerve and triggered a proliferation of objectionable content across the platform.

-Sometimes this effect is more or less benign (see: Shrimp Jesus); other times, a machine built to provoke a reaction will inevitably hit paydirt in the horrifying, the traumatizing, and the unacceptable.
+Sometimes this effect is more or less benign (see: Shrimp Jesus); other times, a machine built to provoke a reaction will inevitably hit paydirt in the horrifying, the traumatizing, the inhumane, and the unacceptable.

 AI isn't just harmful on its own; it's a force multiplier for existing harms.
 The intent behind it, if one even exists, is irrelevant; the impact is the same.

-What sort of viewpoint must it take to see all of this as merely a negligible side effect?
+The question is: what sort of viewpoint must it take to see all of this as merely a negligible side effect?
 Just the cost of business?

-How could I possibly feel fine—let alone _positive_—about supporting the companies enabling all of this, to help them keep on doing things just like these, just so I can…what, talk with a chatbot?
-Have a digital assistant on my phone?

-Vibe-code some app I probably could've just built myself anyway?
+What would vibe coding need to accomplish, in order to make all of this seem worth it?

 ---